Weekly Judicial Update - June 2, 2025

 New Vacancies:

-During the previous week (April 22 - April 26), there were no new vacancies in the appellate or district courts.
+During the previous week (May 26 - May 31), there was 1 new vacancy in the district courts:

 For masterlist of court vacancies in the federal appellate and district courts and nominations to fill these vacancies, click here.